OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ## Deploying to Azure Web Application

-Now that we've imported a project, set up the Azure account, set up the deployment target, and uploaded the package, we will deploy the application.
+After you've imported a project, set up the Azure account, set up the deployment target, and uploaded the package, you can deploy the application.

-1. Go to **{{Projects, HTML, create release}}** and step through to deploy the web application to Azure from the Azure production environment.
+1. Go to **{{Projects > HTML > create release}}** and step through to deploy the web application to Azure from the Azure production environment.

 ![Deploy Success](deploy-success.png "Deploy Success")